Aika-14/Basic-Crud-on-java-with-BASEX/README.md

 1. Go to [https://basex.org/download](https://basex.org/download)
 2. Download the **ZIP** file or the **EXE installer** for Windows
    *(I recommend the EXE if you want the quickest way)*

 ---

-### fuck yourself
+### 💀 Good Luck (You're Gonna Need It)

-nah i'm kidding haha i had a lot of problems getting it to work and i don't really remember what it is the first username and password so you'll have to find out
+Nah, I’m kidding.
+I had a lot of trouble getting it to work, and I honestly don’t remember what the default username and password were.
+So... you’ll have to figure that out on your own. 😅

+---

-### Troubleshooting
+### 🛠️ Troubleshooting

-if you have any problem put an issue and i'll kindly try to help you in what problem you have
+If you run into any problems, feel free to open an issue and I’ll kindly try to help you with whatever problem you’re facing.